design-first/system-designer-documentation/docs/Design a remote server system.md

 ## Enable design mode on your running system

-To enable *design* mode on your application, just install the [mode-admin-server extension](https://github.com/design-first/system-runtime/tree/master/extensions) in your system and start it:
+To enable *design* mode on your application, just install the [mode-admin-server extension](https://github.com/design-first/system-runtime/tree/master/extensions) in your server script and start it:

 ```js
 // require system runtime